Wildcaught Abalone

 Paul Richardson (aka Sticky) has seen the highs and lows of the Tasmanian abalone fishery.

-He started fishing in 1983, then progressed to being a deckhand on an abalone boar in 1986.
+He started fishing in 1983, then progressed to being a deckhand on an abalone boat in 1986.
 He has several boats from which he can dive for Blacklip and Greenlip abalone, all based along different coastlines in the Southeast region of Tasmania.

 He now uses a specially designed GPS data and depth logger to track when and where he dives.
 This technology helps to maintain a sustainable fishery now and into the future.